IT Operations Management Degree - Bachelor of Science

 This course examines the critical roles and functions of leadership and focuses on exploring individual leadership style.
 Topics include assessing leadership abilities, building effective teams, and communicating as a leader.
 Emphasis will be placed on evaluating the effects of individual and organizational influences on team processes and performance.

-ITOP 340 Business Communications and Research
+ITOP 340 Business Communications

 ITOP 360 Foundations of Fiscal Management

 This course explores the key elements of finance and accounting used by managers to support long- and short-term decisions, including balance sheets, income statements, cash flow, budgeting, activity-based costing, performance measures, and compensation issues.